-A kinesiologist is therefore the health professional who uses exercise prescription for treatment or prevention
+A kinesiologist is therefore the health professional who uses exercise prescription to:

-– Improving physical capacity for sports or work (ex: manual labour, firemen, etc.)
+– Improve physical capacity for sports or work (ex: manual labour, firemen, etc.)

-– Preventing musculoskeletal injuries, cardiavascular and metabolic diseases
+– Prevent musculoskeletal injuries, cardiavascular and metabolic diseases

-– Helping regain physical capacity after an injury
+– Help regain physical capacity after an injury

 The scientific research demonstrates the numerous beneficial effects of physical activity.
 The population is increasingly aware of these, especially with respect to its more general effects, on cardiovascular health and stress management.
-It should also be noted that proper exercise planning generates analgesic and anti-inflammatory effects, that the use of suitable exercises can treat or prevent multiple musculoskeletal disorders, and that in case of persistent pain (more than 3 months after the injury), exercise programs are the most efficient (scientifically proven) form of physical non-invasive therapy.
+It should also be noted that proper exercise planning generates analgesic and anti-inflammatory effects, that the use of suitable exercises can prevent or improve the condition of multiple musculoskeletal disorders and chronic pain disorders, and that in case of persistent pain (more than 3 months after the injury), exercise programs constitute the non-invasive (conservative) physical approach that is scientifically proven to be most effective.

 Kinesiology is well recognized by physicians and by the public for the management of chronic diseases.